lodsa-ntos/lodexstudio-cards/README.md

 ## � Overview

-**Lodex Studio Cards** is a visually striking collection of 6 interactive card UI components for React, designed for modern web projects.
-Each card demonstrates a unique animation or interaction, perfect for portfolios, landing pages, and creative showcases.
+**Lodex Studio Cards** is a collection of 6 interactive components for React, focusing on **motion, micro-interactions, and modern UI**.
+Ideal for **portfolios, landing pages, and creative showcases**.

 ---